-Navigating the maze of U.S. immigration laws can feel overwhelming, especially when it comes to understanding how working without authorization affects the process.
-In this detailed guide, we’ll explore the Unlawful Work & Social Security and whether working unlawfully can count towards the 40 quarters needed to skip the I-864 Affidavit of Support requirement.
+Dealing with U.S. immigration laws can be confusing, especially when it comes to working without permission.
+In this unlawful work & social security guide, we’ll look at how illegal work affects your situation and whether it counts towards the 40 quarters needed to skip the I-864 Affidavit of Support requirement.

 Working Illegally and U.S. Immigration